discoverdata/datacamp-projects/visualizing-inequalities-in-life-expectancy/README.md

 Plot titles and axis labels
 ---------------------------

-A key point to make a plot understandable is placing clear labels on it.
-Let's add titles, axis labels, and a caption to refer to the source of data.
+An important point in making the plot understandable is placing clear labels on it.
+Let's add titles, axis labels and captions to refer to the source of data.
 Let's also change the appearance to make it clearer.

 ``` r
 # Adding labels to previous plot